arinrohega/DE-Pipeline01-OnPremise/README.md

 ![vs2](https://github.com/user-attachments/assets/5d1fad65-f65d-44f0-9928-a523db4e74fb)

-### 4.5 Developing Spark Job 1: Reading from HDFS, Struct-typing and Casting ⚡
+### 4.5 Developing Spark Job 1: Read from HDFS, Struct-type and Cast ⚡

 The first read targets the log table to obtain the path of the last written table.